-- To be familiar with the publication process. - Present on research progress and outcomes e.g. to bodies supervising research; conferences, steering groups; other team members, as agreed with the PI / project leader. - Engage in the dissemination of the results of the research with the support of and under the supervision of your Principal Investigator. - Write up results from own research activity. - Publish on a regular basis. - Assess research findings for the need/scope for further investigations / commercial exploitation. - Translate knowledge of advances in the subject area into research activity.
+- To be familiar with the publication process. - Present on research progress and outcomes e.g. to bodies supervising research; conferences, steering groups; other team members, as agreed with the PI / project leader. - Engage in the dissemination of the results of the research with the support of and under the supervision of your Principal Investigator. - Write up results from own research activity. - Publish on a regular basis.

-- Contribute to the research project's dissemination in whatever form report, papers, chapters, book - Communicate their research with their peers - Attend and network at relevant conferences and meeting hosted by relevant professional institutions and other universities as appropriate
+- Translate knowledge of advances in the subject area into research activity. - Contribute to the research project's dissemination in whatever form report, papers, chapters, book

+- Communicate their research with their peers - Attend and network at relevant conferences and meeting hosted by relevant professional institutions and other universities as appropriate